snowplow-archive/snowplow.github.com/_posts/2014-04-xx-snowplow-javascript-tracker-2.0.0-released.md

 category: Releases
 ---

 We are happy to announce the release of the [Snowplow JavaScript Tracker version 2.0.0] [200-release].
-This release makes some changes to the public API as well as introducing a number of new features, including tracker namespacing and new link click tracking and ad tracking capabilities.
+This release makes some significant changes to the public API as well as introducing a number of new features, including tracker namespacing and new link click tracking and ad tracking capabilities.

 This blog post will cover the following changes: